-Although it sounds fairly obvious, one of the best things that you can do when you are looking for an AA sponsor is to regularly attend AA meetings.
+Although it sounds fairly obvious, one of the best things you can do when looking for an AA sponsor is to attend AA meetings regularly.

 This is a place where you will be able to find other people on the program at various stages in their recovery.
 You can go to different types of meetings like newcomer meetings, big book studies, speaker meetings, and morning, afternoon, and evening meetings to meet a variety of people.

-Keep in mind that a sponsor should be someone that takes their recovery very seriously.
-This will typically be someone that attends AA meetings.
+Keep in mind that a sponsor should be someone who takes their recovery very seriously.
+This will typically be someone who attends AA meetings.

 Ideally, your sponsor should not be someone with very little experience with AA or someone that is still in the beginning stages of their recovery.